artginzburg/dotenv-extended-prepare/README.md

 dotenv-extended-prepare
 ```

-### For making your own repo automatically 100% top-level
+### For automatically respecting the time of other developers

 1. Install `dotenv-extended-prepare` as a development dependency: